See what questions

 Dilated pupils often occur with other symptoms which vary, depending on the underlying disease, disorder or condition that causes dilated pupils.

-Symptoms that accompany dilated pupils or unequal pupils due to serious neurological conditions include altered level of consciousness, confusion, slurred speech, paralysis, headache, vomiting, severe weakness, incontinence ...more symptoms »
+Symptoms that accompany dilated pupils or unequal pupils due to serious neurological conditions include altered level of consciousness, confusion, slurred speech, paralysis, headache, vomiting, severe weakness, incontinence and ...more symptoms »

 Treatment plans for dilated pupils are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
 Treatment generally involves a multifaceted plan that addresses the underlying cause, and minimizes the develoment of serious complications.